Audio Sample Rate and Bit Depth Explained - Get Better Audio Mastering Results

 What is the Bit Depth?

-It refers to the number of bits of information present in every sample.
-The more bits you have in an audio file, the more dynamic range you will have in the audio.
+an audio file, the more dynamic range you will have in the audio.

-· Simply put.
-The sample rate is like a photocopy of the song, and the higher the sample rate, the clearer the words will appear on the page.
-The Bit Depth is how many details are printed on that page.
-The higher the bit depth, the more detail in the song.
+sample rate, the clearer the words will appear on the page.
+The Bit Depth is how many details are printed

 "By Kelvin Butler" Kelvin Butler is the author of this blog.
 He also is part owner of KBJ Records.com, a website that caters to the working class musician by offering affordable services in audio mastering, and more.
 Learn about his very affordable offers at www.kbjrecords.com